How Much Does a Penny Weigh? The Surprising Truth About America’s Most Common Coin

 How Manufacturers Keep the Weight Consistent

 Modern minting facilities employ a suite of precision instruments to guarantee that each penny lands within the target weight range.
-The process begins with automated feeders that dispense a measured slug of zinc‑copper alloy into the blanking press.
-Still, sensors monitor the weight of each blank in real time; any piece that falls outside the 2.
-4–2.6 gram window is automatically diverted for recycling.
+Still, the process begins with automated feeders that dispense a measured slug of zinc‑copper alloy into the blanking press.
+Think about it: sensors monitor the weight of each blank in real time; any piece that falls outside the 2.
+And 4–2.
+6 gram window is automatically diverted for recycling.

 Later, after the coin is stamped and annealed, it passes through a laser‑based weigh‑check that confirms the final mass before it’s sent to packaging.
 Because temperature and humidity can affect metal density, the system compensates with micro‑adjustments to the press speed, ensuring that even on a hot summer day the pennies still meet the spec.